mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 It is translated to:

 	BlockExpression
-		TypeExpression : Name == "Book", If NameAttribute applied then the specified one.
+		TypeExpression : Name == "Book", If NameAttribute applied then Name = "as specified".
 		LambdaExpression
 			LogicalExpresion - Contains the logical parts | Operator = LogicalOperator.AND
 				BinaryExpression
-					MemberExpression -
+					MemberExpression
 						Name == "Id"
 					LiteralExpression
 						Value = 1